Andrzej Grzybowski

-Andrzej Edward Grzybowski (born October 19, 1968) is a Polish ophthalmologist, professor of medical science, lecturer and head of the Department of Ophthalmology at the University of Warmia and Mazury in Olsztyn, founder of Nationwide Education Operator., and Foundation for Ophthalmology Development "Ophthalmology 21".
+Andrzej Edward Grzybowski (born October 19, 1968) is a Polish ophthalmologist, professor of medical science, lecturer of the Department of Ophthalmology at the University of Warmia and Mazury in Olsztyn, founder of Nationwide Education Operator., and Foundation for Ophthalmology Development "Ophthalmology 21".

 He is the editor-in-chief of Archiwum Historii i Filozofii Medycyny, Archive of the History and Philosophy of Medicine and Historia Ophthalmologica Internationalis.

 Grzybowski's clinical and scientific interests include the anterior segment of the eye, diseases of the retina, myopia prevention and control, artificial intelligence, ocular infections prevention and treatment, economization of health-care and the history of medicine.